-- B.1.
-State and, if applicable, describe whether there are differences with respect to the minimum requirements set out in the Companies Act in connection with the quorum needed to hold a valid general shareholders' meeting:
+B.1. • pplicable, describe whether there a tt in connection with the quorum ne - the minimum requirements set out in hareholders' meeting:

-- [] Yes
+[] Yes

-- [V] No
+[√] No

-- B.2.
-State and, if applicable, describe any differences from the rules set out in the Companies Act for the adoption of corporate resolutions:
+3.2.
+State and, if a resolutions: pplicable, describe any differences from the rules set out in the C ompanies Act for the adoption of corpo

-- [V] Yes [] No
+[V] Yes No

+-

-Qualified majority other than that established in article 201.2 LSC for cases described in article 194.1 LSC Other situations of qualified majority % established by the company for the adoption of resolutions 0.00 0.00
+Qualified majority other than that established in article 201.2 LSC for cases described in article 194.1 LSC Other situations of qualified majority